smartdevicelink/sdl_evolution/proposals/0141-multiple-transports.md

 ### Extension of Core

 * Detecting connection of Secondary Transport<br>
 When Core receives a `Register Secondary Transport` frame with non-zero Session ID, and the ID is not known on that connection, then Core recognizes that Proxy initiates Secondary Transport.
-The implementation of `ConnectionHandlerImpl` and `Connection` classes will be updated. `ConnectionHandlerImpl` class will also notify `ApplicationManagerImpl` class of the event.<br>
+The implementation of `ProtocolHandlerImpl`, `ConnectionHandlerImpl` and `Connection` classes will be updated. `ConnectionHandlerImpl` class will also notify `ApplicationManagerImpl` class of the event.<br>
 `Application` and `ApplicationImpl` classes are updated to keep `DeviceHandle` for Secondary Transport.
 * Handling messages from Secondary Transport as if they were received through Primary Transport<br>
 To minimize impacts on existing implementation, Core should treat incoming messages received through Secondary Transport as if they came from Primary Transport.<br>